 An interval in music defines the difference between two pitches.
-Intervals are classified as Major, Minor, Augmented, Diminished, and Perfect, and their number, such as unison, second, third, fourth, fifth, sixth, seventh, or octave.
+Intervals are classified by their quality, as Major, Minor, Augmented, Diminished, and Perfect, and their number, such as unison, second, third, fourth, fifth, sixth, seventh, or octave.

 - Major and Minor intervals are the intervals created by the key signatures in Major or Minor Keys without any added augmentation or diminished tones.

 - Perfect Intervals refer to Unison, 4ths, 5ths, and Octaves.
 These intervals are given the name “Perfect” because they stay the same, whether the key signature is Major or Minor.

 - Augmented Intervals are wider by one semitone (half-step) than perfect or major intervals.

 - Diminished Intervals are smaller by one semitone (half-step) than perfect or minor intervals.